 That being said, there are many other variances including culture, geography, ethnic background, social economic strata, nationality and class systems that make claim to the perception of race.

-On the contrary when you take a closer look at this landmark decision you find a resounding 9-0 ruling in favor of it!
-It is rare for such a reversal of the law and in particular without one opinion of opposition.
+On the contrary, for when you take a closer look at this landmark decision, you find a resounding 9-0 ruling in favor of it!
+It is rare for such a reversal of the law, and in particular without one opinion of opposition.

-I submit that marriage as a fundamental construct supercedes the limitation of race as its primary force of destruction.
-So, what does that mean anyway :-)
+I submit that marriage as a fundamental construct supersedes the limitation of race as its primary force of destruction.
+So, what does that mean anyway?

 For example, how would race (as we describe) have a bearing on the understanding of what is necessary for a lifetime commitment?
 Would it be rational to say that a Hispanic person understands this but a Black person does not because of the color of their skin?
 Does one race have a monopoly on the intrinsic values of a faith, hope and love?

-I contend that as committed couples share in the sanctity, honor and blessing of marriage the true characteristics of a successful marriage trump over any limitations that race may present.
+I contend that as committed couples share in the sanctity, honor and blessing of marriage, the true characteristics of a successful marriage trump any limitations that race may present.